Norodom Sihamoni: Overseas visits

-In the international arena, his first official foreign trip as King was to China in 2004, where he met with President Hu Jintao, indicative of a strong friendship long established from the days of his father between China and the Cambodian royal family.
-Here, he routinely also undertakes bi-yearly visits to Beijing for general medical check-ups, though in a private capacity.
+In the international arena, Sihamoni's first official foreign trip as King was to China in 2004, where he met with President Hu Jintao, indicative of a strong friendship long established from the days of his father between China and the Cambodian royal family.
+Here, he routinely also undertakes yearly health-related visits, usually to Beijing and have formal courtesy calls with members of China's political leadership.
+In 2011 he declined to attend the royal wedding of then Kate Middleton and Prince William, which some British tabloids headlined as a "snub."
+This was quickly refuted by Ministry of Foreign Affairs officials who informed that a declination notification was indeed advised and that no snub occurred whatsoever.
 In 2015, he attended the United Nations COP21 summit, and gave an impassioned speech highlighting the impact of the climate crisis on Cambodia and urging international efforts on this front to be expedited.
-He represented Cambodia at the 2019 UNESCO Conference on Dialogue of Asian Civilizations (CDAC) in Beijing aimed at enhancing regional cooperation and intercultural exchange.
-Other notable trips include to Japan, where he was the first Cambodian sovereign since the monarchical restoration of the 1990s to visit, his "second homeland" of the Czech Republic where he spent his childhood, and France, Cambodia's former colonial power.
+He represented Cambodia at the 2019 Conference on Dialogue of Asian Civilizations (CDAC) in Beijing aimed at enhancing regional cooperation and intercultural exchange.
+Other notable trips include to Japan, where he was the first Cambodian sovereign since the monarchical restoration of the 1990s to visit, his "second homeland" of the Czech Republic where he spent his childhood, a landmark state visit to India, and France, Cambodia's former colonial power.

 Public image

-In contrast to his father, former King Norodom Sihanouk's "mercurial" reign, commentators note that Sihamoni has maintained a relatively "quiet" and "low-key" profile, albeit stable reign.
+In contrast to his father, former King Norodom Sihanouk's "mercurial" and outspoken reign, commentators note that Sihamoni has maintained a relatively "low-key" profile, with his tenure being characterized by an award-winning article of The Phnom Penh Post as being "Reign of the quiet king."
 Nonetheless, leading national leaders across the political spectrum recognize the King as a unifying force in Cambodian society.
 Prime Minister Hun Sen gave praise to Sihamoni for honourably carrying out his role as a "symbol of national unity, stability, happiness and prosperity", noting his humanitarianism, as well as efforts in strengthening national prestige and fostering a "spirit of solidarity" amongst Cambodians.
-Similarly, de facto Leader of the Opposition Sam Rainsy, shares this sentiment, expressing admiration for his ability to bring people together in the national interest, although amid internal political developments that is seen as indicative of Democratic backsliding, this view held by Rainsy has not always been consistent, and it is within this juxtaposition, from a power politics analytical standpoint, that there are often divergent perspectives concerning the King, between those who implore for his active politicism and those who advocate he sustain his guarded Apoliticism.
+Similarly, de facto Leader of the Opposition Sam Rainsy, shares this sentiment, welcoming his ability to bring people together in the national interest, although amid internal political developments that is seen as indicative of democratic backsliding, this view held by Rainsy has not always been consistent.
+Thus, it is within this juxtaposition, from a power politics analytical standpoint, including on the limits and extent of constitutional monarchism and given the political polarization, that there are often divergent perspectives concerning the King, between those who implore for his active politicism and those who advocate he sustain his guarded apoliticism.